spring-attic/scripted-alpha/README.md

 If you have the zip, just unzip it then add the bin folder to your path:

 Mac/Linux:

 	export PATH=<pathToUnzippedScriptedOrClone>/bin:$PATH

 Win:

 	set PATH=<pathToUnzippedScriptedOrClone>\bin;%PATH%

 then launch it:

 	scr myfile.js

-(you can use 'scripted' to launch it if you'd prefer to type more characters...)
+(you can use <tt>scripted</tt> to launch it if you'd prefer to type more characters...)

-When working with Scripted, think about it like using vi/emacs.
-From wherever you are in your terminal window you can just open up a text file and start editing it by launching scripted.
+When working with Scripted, think about it like using <tt>vi</tt>/<tt>emacs</tt>.
+From wherever you are in your terminal window you can can launch scripted and start editing a file.

 Launching scripted will cause the node server to start in the background.